Other energy companies reviews

-Ovo Energy came onto the market in 2009 and now has around 690,000 customers.
+Ovo Energy joined the energy market in 2009 and now has around 690,000 customers.
 Ovo says it aims to be the UK’s most trusted energy company.

 Ovo is an independent energy company based in Bristol.
+It supplies energy to around 2% of energy customers in England, Scotland and Wales.
 It partners with Cheshire East Council, Peterborough City Council and Southend-on-Sea Borough Council to provide energy for their local residents.
-In total, Ovo holds 2% of the UK domestic energy market.

-Ovo offers just three tariffs and claims to be committed to good customer service.
-Ovo Energy uses a higher proportion of green energy to produce its electricity than many other suppliers, and offers a 100% renewable electricity tariff (scroll down to find out more about where Ovo sources its energy).
+Ovo offers just three tariffs and claims to be committed to transparent pricing and good customer service.
+All of Ovo’s tariffs are backed by 33% renewable electricity, a higher proportion than many other suppliers, and it offers a 100% renewable electricity tariff (scroll down to find out more about where Ovo sources its energy).

 See how Ovo Energy’s prices compare with the rest of the market by using Which?
 Switch to find the cheapest gas and electricity deals.

-Congratulations to Ovo Energy.
-Ovo came top out of 23 energy companies rated by 8,917 members of the public in the annual Which? customer survey - the biggest of its kind.
+Ovo Energy came joint sixth out of 31 energy companies rated by 8,761 members of the public in the annual Which? customer survey.
+Last year it finished top.